PaimaStudios/paima-engine-docs/docs/home/0-intro/0-what-is-paima-engine.md

 ## Sovereign Rollup disadvantages

 Unfortunately there is no "free lunch", and so usage of sovereign rollups comes with some disadvantages as well.
 Keep in mind while reading this that Paima overcome these deficiencies by combining its sovereign rollup layer with its native support for L1 smart contracts and its ZK layer.
+You can learn more about this in our blog posts [here](https://blog.paimastudios.com/self-sovereign-rollup/).

 ### Trickier DeFi support on the L2

 Although assets that stay on the L1 are supported, if assets are stored on the L2 it is difficult to trustlessly bridge from the L2 back to the L1 (that is to say, supporting the ability to put \$5 into the L2, make some money, then take \$10 out require extra work).
-This isn't a requirement to build in-game economies, and this also isn't required for the overwhelming majority of non-DeFi applications and so it's not as problematic as one might think.
+This isn't a requirement to build in-game economies, and this also isn't required for the overwhelming majority of non-DeFi applications and so it's not as problematic as one might think and can be overcome in multiple ways as mentioned in our [blogpost](https://blog.paimastudios.com/self-sovereign-rollup/).

-If you do want this functionality, there are three key ways to do it:
-1. Provide a centralized "redemption" service.
-For example, if you build a casino with Paima, players would play the game with chips, and then would turn their chips back into money through a centralized redemption service (that possibly does KYC).
-This is no different than the way the overwhelming majority of casinos work in the real world.
-2. Simply don't bridge the asset to the L2.
-Even if the user funds stay on the L1 (non-custodially), you can project the state into the Paima game, which means you can still build in-game economies.
-In fact, building it this way is significantly safer as it means user funds are not at risk if your game gets hacked!
-3. Write your games using ZK circuits with Zeko or any other ZK layer tha Paima plans to support (in other words, write your game as a zk co-processor)

 ### Low compatibility with other L1 dApps by default

 Paima gains a lot of its strength from shifting game state management into the L2, which cannot be read from other L1 dApps by default.
 We think this is actually a benefit though, as it avoids web3 developers making the single most common mistake in web3 games: overly focusing on compatibility when they do not have a product-market fit yet.

-That is to say, Paima allows you to start by building your entire app / game on the L2 and then, once you know users love the experience, you can migrate parts of your game state to the L1 (which requires you to write it in the L1 language like Solidity) and then projecting its state to the L2.
+That is to say, Paima allows you to start by building your entire app/game on the L2 and then, once you know users love the experience, you can migrate parts of your game state to the L1 (which requires you to write it in the L1 language like Solidity) and then projecting its state to the L2.
 This makes bootstrapping your game significantly faster, cheaper, safer, and makes it easier to update.
 Only focus on compatibility once users love your system and truly desire connecting it with other experiences.

 ### Trickier cross-game indexing